Lenggong: Archaeology

+Negrito cave drawings have been found at various sites but are not prehistoric, as they are only about 100 years old.
 Gua Badak is one of the main places for these drawings, situated about 10 kilometres north of Lenggong.
-The Negritos are one of the aboriginal tribes of Malaysia.
 The Lanoh Negrito made the illustrative recordings of their every life.
 The charcoal drawings were first discovered and documented in the 1920s by Ivor Evans.
-They were then thought to have been lost by quarrying, but were rediscovered in 1992 and hopefully will now be preserved as a national heritage.
-Luckily most of the drawings survived the blasting, although some are missing, believed destroyed.
-And unfortunately modern graffiti covers some of the original drawings.
+They were then thought to have been lost by quarrying, but were rediscovered in 1992.
+Modern graffiti covers some of the original drawings.
+The Negritos used the caves as shelters during hunting trips.
+The sketches depict things such as animals, people, trees, mats, bicycles and cars.
+Apart from the charcoal drawings, they made white pictures by scrapping away the limestone rock.